NEU-SNS/ReverseTraceroutePublicOld/watcher/README.md

 ```go
 func New(path string) (Watcher, error)
 ```
-New creates a new watcher at the given path
+New creates a new watcher which watches the given path